jkingportfolio/CI_PP1_TheCocktailBar/README.md

 The home page includes 3 sub sections in which each will lead the user to the area they wish to visit in a quick manner.

-- Whats new
+- What's new
-    - Includes an image, a text explanation and a button which will link directly to the news section on the about page.
+    - Includes an image, a text explanation and a button which will link directly to the News section on the About page.
 This was done by using an id link

 - Covered in user story: 6

 ![Whats new section](docs/features/feature-whats-new.png)

 - Our Menu
-    - Includes an image, a text explanation and a button which will link directly to the menu page.
+    - Includes an image, a text explanation and a button which will link directly to the Menu page.

 - Covered in user story: 7

 ![Our menu section](docs/features/feature-our-menu.png)

 - Visit us
-    - Includes an image, a text explanation and a button which will link directly to the menu page.
+    - Includes an image, a text explanation and a button which will link directly to the Menu page.

 - Covered in user story: 3